Hot flash: Males

+Intersex people

+Hot flashes can occur in people with various disorders of sex development, especially amongst those whose hormones are in flux, or otherwise experience a deficiency or overabundance in one or more sex hormones, such as estrogen, progesterone, and testosterone.
+Intersex persons can also experience hot flashes after undergoing a number of surgical interventions in their sex anatomy—such as a postpubertal orchiectomy—when they are not accompanied by post-procedural supplemental hormones to accommodate the loss of a particular hormone-producing organ or gland.

 Types

 Some menopausal females may experience both standard hot flashes and a second type sometimes referred to as "slow hot flashes" or "ember flashes".
 The standard hot flash comes on rapidly, sometimes reaching maximum intensity in as little as a minute.
 It lasts at full intensity for only a few minutes before gradually fading.

 Slow "ember" flashes appear almost as quickly but are less intense and last for around half an hour.
 Females who experience them may undergo them year round, rather than primarily in the summer, and ember flashes may linger for years after the more intense hot flashes have passed.

 Mechanism

 Research on hot flashes is mostly focused on treatment options.
-The exact cause and pathogenesis, or causes, of vasomotor symptoms (VMS)—the clinical name for hot flashes—has not yet been fully studied.
+The exact cause and pathogenesis of vasomotor symptoms (VMS) such as hot flashes has not yet been fully studied.

-Hot flashes are associated with declining levels of estrogen (estrogen withdrawal) and other hormonal changes.
-It does not appear that low levels of estrogen are the sole cause of hot flashes, as women who experience hot flashes have around the same plasma estrogen levels as women who do not have them, and prepubertal girls do not have hot flashes despite low estrogen levels.
+Hot flashes are associated with declining levels of estrogen, estrogen withdrawal, and other hormonal changes.
+It does not appear that low levels of estrogen are the sole cause of hot flashes, as women who experience hot flashes have approximately the same plasma estrogen levels as women who do not have them, and prepubertal girls do not have hot flashes despite low estrogen levels.

 There are indications that hot flashes may be due to a change in the hypothalamus's control of temperature regulation.

 Transgender men also commonly report experiences of hot flashes.
 This is linked to hormonal changes possible from many aspects of masculinizing hormone therapy, including the use of gonadotropin-releasing hormone agonists as puberty blockers, reduction of estrogen levels after having undergone oopherectomy, and long term testosterone use reducing production of estradiol.